 Stockpiles of Horn and Tusk at Kenya Ivory Burn

-Elephants and rhinos face the biggest crisis in their millions of years on Earth – the fight for survival.
-They are being pushed ever closer to the brink of extinction by the worst poaching onslaught ever – all for greed fed by the illegal wildlife trade worth billions of dollars.
+Elephants and rhinos face the biggest crisis of their millions of years on Earth – the fight for survival.
+A historic poaching onslaught is pushing these animals close to the brink of extinction, fueled by an illegal wildlife trade worth billions of dollars.

 Every day around 100 elephants in Africa are brutally killed for their tusks.
 It is estimated that 25,000 – 50,000 elephants are poached each year.
 From numbering in their millions around 100 years ago, today there may be only around 400,000 elephants left in Africa; lower estimates put this number at around 250,000.